 The engagement delivered a fully documented, standards-compliant appraisal suitable for substantiating the charitable contribution with defensible itemized values, documented comparables, and the appraiser-signed IRS form portion.
-The conservative valuation approach combined with thorough disclosures was designed to reduce audit risk and provide clear, credible evidence of fair market value for tax deduction purposes.
+The conservative valuation approach combined with thorough disclosures was designed to reduce audit risk and provide clear, credible evidence of certified appraisers in California fair market value for tax deduction purposes.

 AppraiseItNow is a tech-enabled appraisal platform designed to simplify and modernize the valuation process for individuals, businesses, and institutions.